ProbablyAsexual/Anilist-Profile/profile-themes/current-theme/README.md

 ## **Changelog**

+**08/09/21 (1.4.2)**
+- Had to re-fix the navbar, since the staff keep changing the element name for some reason

 **26/07/21 (1.4.2)**
 - Fixed an issue with the content navbar not being the same width as the content section